Wardstein/OpAmp-Headphone-Amplifier/README.md

 # License
-The content of this whole repository is licensed under [CERN-OHL-W](License/cern_ohl_w_v2.txt) or later by Jonas Eberhard.
+The content of this whole repository is licensed under [CERN-OHL-W v2](License/cern_ohl_w_v2.txt) or later by Jonas Eberhard.

 Excepted is the software copied from Cypress in the AN721SW.zip file.
 This was copied to this repo for archiving purpose!